metno/pyaerocom/README.rst

 Latest news
 ===========
-Just before Christmas, we are happy to announce the official release of version 0.10.0.
+Version 0.10.0 was released just before Christmas 2020.
 See `here <https://github.com/metno/pyaerocom/releases/tag/v0.10.0>`__ for an overview of what has changed.

 About
 =====